 - No good for compliance – running collection jobs periodically allows a window of time when users could potentially delete or modify email before they’re archived.
 This means you can’t class this method as suitable for audit purposes.

-- Job times – the main drawback on larger deployments is that just the time it takes to connect and view lots of mailboxes can be lengthy, this restricts this type of job to being suitable for running once a day only.
+- Job times – the main drawback on larger deployments is that just the time it takes to connect and archive a large number of mailboxes can be lengthy, this restricts this type of job to being suitable for running typically once a day only.

 - Slow initial import – when you pull in your historic email, you’re likely moving a significant amount of data so this is always going to take quite a while due to network/ bandwidth limitations.
 Of course you only need to do this once.

 - Network load – the overhead of connecting to multiple mailboxes is much greater than polling a journalling account and usually something we see users schedule outside of working hours.